Spider Veins Overview

 However, if you have underlying vein disease, we use minimally invasive procedures to treat the underlying venous insufficiency before removing the spider veins.
 If you remove spider veins without treating the underlying vein disease, your spider veins will inevitably return.

-- Sclerotherapy: This is the ideal cosmetic treatment for spider veins.
+We believe this is the ideal cosmetic treatment for spider veins.
 During an in-office session, your vein doctor in NJ injects a medicine called sclerosant into the spider veins to seal them closed.